Ignition interlock device: Massachusetts

+New Jersey

 Senate bill S824 decreases the length of driver’s license suspensions for drunk driving and refusing to submit to a breathalyzer test, but increases ignition interlock device requirements for these offenses.
 All first-time DWI offenders in the state of New Jersey are required to install an ignition interlock device on their vehicle.
 Also, if your license has been revoked for failure to submit to an alcohol test, you can regain your driving privileges if you install an ignition interlock.